hhenrichsen/hhenrichsen/README.md

 posts, working on plotting out some fiction, drawing, or playing games with my friends.

+Unless otherwise stated, all contributions and opinions are my own and do not belong to or represent my employer(s).

 ## Projects
 I'm currently working on
 [Motion Canvas](https://github.com/motion-canvas/motion-canvas),